WTFAcademy/WTF-zk/Languages/en/08_Remainder/readme.md

 ## 4. Chinese Remainder Theorem

-The Chinese Remainder Theorem provides the conditions for the existence and solution of a system of linear congruences.
+The Chinese Remainder Theorem provides the conditions for the existence and solution of a system of linear congruences of one variable.

 ### 4.1 Simple Form